aws-samples/cfn101-workshop/workshop/content/intermediate/templates/conditions/_index.md

 ### **Challenge**

-So far, you’ve learned how to use conditions with resources in your CloudFormation templates .
-Now let’s say you want to conditionally add an output in the [Outputs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html) section of your `condition-resource.yaml` CloudFormation template.
+So far, you’ve learned how to use conditions with resources and property values in your CloudFormation templates.
+In this challenge, you will conditionally create an output in the [Outputs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html) section of your `condition-resource.yaml` CloudFormation template.

 **Task:** Describe an [Outputs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html) section in your template.
 Specify a Logical ID as `VolumeID`, and use the `Ref` [intrinsic function](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html#aws-properties-ec2-instance-return-values) to return the ID of your Volume.
 Now, update your existing CloudFormation Stack `cfn-workshop-condition-prod` with modified template to create an output based on `IsProduction` condition evaluation.